-- 1. Technical Failures - a.
+- 1) Technical Failures - a.
 System Complexity: One of the main challenges in ERP implementation is that users often find the system too complex.
-A clear example is the implementation of PeopleSoft at Yanbu University College, Saudi Arabia (Bamufleh et al., 2021), where the system was deemed complicated and of difficult to understand.
+A clear example is the implementation of PeopleSoft at Yanbu University College, Saudi Arabia (Bamufleh et al., 2021), where the system was deemed complicated and difficult to understand.
 This issue arose due to a lack of training and user resistance to change.
 To address this, universities must simplify the user interface, enhance training programs, and provide more intensive technical support. - b.
 Technological and Infrastructure Limitations: Some universities face technical issues due to inadequate IT infrastructure.
-For instance, at King Saud University, Saudi Arabia (AlQashami & Mohammad, 2015) and Sana'a University, Yemen (Abdulrahman Al-Hadi & Ali Al-Shaibany, 2017), limited budgets and insufficient training were the main causes of partial failures.
-To overcome this, ongoing training and better budget allocation for technological infrastructure are necessary. - 2.
-Organizational Failures - a.
+For instance, at King Saud University, Saudi Arabia (AlQashami and Mohammad, 2015) and Sana'a University, Yemen (Al-Hadi and Al-Shaibany, 2017), limited budgets and insufficient training were the main causes of partial failures.
+To overcome this, ongoing training and better budget allocation for technological infrastructure are necessary. - 2) Organizational Failures - a.
 Lack of Coordination and Change Management: Weak coordination and inadequate change management are often the causes of ERP implementation failures.
-At Tripoli University, Libya (Almigheerbi, 2020), while the implementation of Collaboratively-Developed ERP (CD-ERP) was successful in terms of efficiency and cost reduction, there were major difficulties in coordinating between universities.
+At Tripoli University, Libya (Almigheerbi et al., 2020b), while the implementation of Collaboratively-Developed ERP (CD-ERP) was successful in terms of efficiency and cost reduction, there were major difficulties in coordinating between universities.
 The solution is to strengthen collaborative structures, increase commitment from involved parties, and ensure effective communication. - b.
 Resistance to Change: Many educational institutions fail in ERP implementation due to resistance to change, especially among management and staff.
-In Egypt (Soliman & Karia, 2016; Soliman & Karia, 2015; Soliman & Karia, 2017), Iraq (Mohmed Al-Sabaawi, 2015), and Yemen (Alhazmi et al., 2023; Abdulrahman Al-Hadi & Ali Al-Shaibany,

-2017), the inability of organizations to adapt to new systems became a significant barrier.
+In Egypt (Soliman and Karia, 2016; Soliman and Karia, 2015b; Soliman and Karia, 2017), Iraq (Al-Sabaawi, 2015), and Yemen (Alhazmi et al., 2023; Al-Hadi and Al-Shaibany, 2017), the inability of organizations to adapt to new systems became a significant barrier.
 The solution is to strengthen management commitment, improve training, and enhance internal communication.
 At King Saud University and Prince Sattam Bin Abdulaziz University (Omar, 2020), social impacts such as increased stress and workload also affected the acceptance of new systems.
 Management needs to provide greater support in terms of training and communication.
-Universiti Malaya and Universiti Kebangsaan Malaysia (Harun et al., 2019) faced similar challenges during the pre-implementation phase, which can be addressed by emphasizing management support and focusing on long-term benefits.
+Universiti Malaya and Universiti Kebangsaan

+Malaysia (Harun and Mansor, 2019) faced similar challenges during the preimplementation phase, which can be addressed by emphasizing management support and focusing on long-term benefits.